tomi-vanek/openapi-routing/README.md

 1. Run example server with `node ./example-server/server.js`
 1. Test in browser with URL `http://localhost:3333/v1/artists/foo-bar?x=123&aaa=qwerty`

-## Microservice from OpenAPI schema
+## Create your own microservice from OpenAPI schema

 1. Create a new schema for the new REST API / microservice (for exploration purposes you may copy the `example-server/simple-api.yaml` schema)
 1. Create a directory for your new REST microservice and go to that directory